 Lake Champlain Basin Program (LCBP) funds received through the Bipartisan Infrastructure Law are subject to the Justice40 Initiative, a federal initiative that aims to direct 40 percent of the overall benefits of certain Federal investments to disadvantaged communities that are marginalized, underserved, and overburdened by pollution.
 LCBP has developed a definition of disadvantaged community and an accompanying equity plan to ensure our work aligns with Justice40 principles.

 The LCBP’s role is to direct resources, convene partners, and commit personnel time to the following four categories of work under the BIL funding.
 The funding summary table lists investments and progress made to date.
+Find the requests for proposals here.

 This task supports a new Aquatic Organism Passage (AOP) Restoration Specialist position to plan and implement projects that enhance habitat connectivity, water quality, and climate resilience by removing dams and right-sizing culverts.
 The AOP restoration specialist also supports partners’ work by coordinating knowledge sharing and collaboration, including facilitating the NY-LCB Dam Task Force.
 This task also creates a competitive grants category and a fund to be used for responsive, flexible, and strategic investment in critical gaps and opportunities.
 See funding summary table.